codinBabe/Team-Princeps-testimonials-grid-section-main/README.md

 After creating the pull request, go to this form and submit the link to your pull request.
 This is how we'll keep track of your contributions.

 That's it!
-You've successfully contributed to the Jadoo Travels project.
+You've successfully contributed to the testimonials-grid-section-main.
 Thank you for your work, and happy collaborating!

-If you have any questions or need further assistance, feel free to reach out to the project supervisor [@emmsdan](https://twitter.com/emmsdan).
+If you have any questions or need further assistance, feel free to reach out to the Team Lead [@codinBabe](https://github.com/codinBabe).